linusg/xbox360controller/README.md

 pip3 install -U xbox360controller
 ```

-You might also use a _virtual environment_, or do a per-user install by providing the `--user` flag to above command.
+You might also use a _virtual environment_ or do a per-user install by providing the `--user` flag to above command.
 Global installations might require the usage of `sudo` or working directly from a root shell but are **not recommended**.

 If the `pip3` command cannot be found, try `pip` or make sure to have pip installed properly: